Sesame Cash Review (Credit Sesame Debit Card)

 Managing your account and card

-Tapping into the Cash tab, you can view a list of recent transactions as well as manage details about your card.
+Meanwhile, on mobile, tapping into the Cash tab, you can view a list of recent transactions as well as manage details about your card.
 This includes the ability to easily copy your card number or freeze your card if need be.
-Here, you’ll also be able to set-up new transfers.
+Here, you’ll also be able to set up new transfers.
 Lastly, if you tap the gear icon in the upper right corner, you’ll access the Settings page, where you’ll discover additional features and options.

 One of the features found in Settings is an ATM locator.
 With Sesame Cash, you’ll be able to withdraw cash from more than 55,000 ATMs without paying a fee.
 Thus, to help you find these eligible machines, you’ll just need to navigate to this tab and enter your current location.